 Kevin has worked for small town newspapers, national magazines and digital media startups.
-As a freelance journalist he has reported from the field on Northeast Syria’s Kurdish-led Rojava Revolution, examined U.S.-China military relations, reported on wildfires in the Pacific Northwest, explored Iraqi Kurdistan’s night life and interviewed refugees using art to fight terrorist ideology.
+As a freelance journalist he has reported from the field on Northeast Syria’s Rojava Revolution, reported on wildfires in the Pacific Northwest, explored Iraqi Kurdistan’s night life and interviewed Navy SEALs, revolutionaries, mercenaries, pole dancers and politicians.

-His writing and photography have appeared at Playboy, The Daily Beast, Foreign Policy, Vice, The Nib, Crosscut and others.
-As a contributing editor at the conflict news collective War is Boring he spent as a year as the coordinator for the Iraq and Syria field team during the Yazidi Genocide and worked with the investigative news team.
+His writing and photography have appeared at Playboy, The Daily Beast, Vice, The Nib, Crosscut and others.
+As a contributing editor for the digital conflict news collective War is Boring he spent as a year as the coordinator for Iraq and Syria field coverage during the Yazidi Genocide and worked with the investigative news team.

-He is the co-author of Machete Squad and The ‘Stan from Dead Reckoning Graphic Novels, was one of the lead writers of the War is Boring: True War Comics series and wrote the Acts of Valor comic series for Naval History with cartoonist Kelly Swann from 2017-2019.
+He’s also the co-author of Machete Squad and The ‘Stan from Dead Reckoning Graphic Novels, was one of the lead writers of the War is Boring: True War Comics series and wrote the Acts of Valor comic series for the magazine Naval History with cartoonist Kelly Swann from 2017-2019.

-Kevin has also worked as a comic shop clerk, a paint delivery driver, security guard, event photographer and various other odd jobs for beer and rent money.
-He was born and raised in Portland, Oregon and studied history at Pacific Lutheran University in Tacoma, Washington.
+Kevin has also worked as a comic shop clerk, a paint delivery driver, security guard, event photographer and done various other odd jobs for rent and beer money.
+He was born and raised in Portland, Oregon and studied history and communications at Pacific Lutheran University in Tacoma, Washington.
 In his free time he is a mediocre illustrator and okay photographer.

 The initiative is set to begin in 2022 after a series of military investigations and legislation calling for sweeping reforms.